checkly/docs.checklyhq.com/site/content/docs/open-telemetry/instrumenting-code/nodejs.md

 This guide will help you instrument your Node.js application(s) with OpenTelemetry and send traces to Checkly.

-## Step 1: Install the OpenTelemetry SDK
+## Step 1: Install the OpenTelemetry packages

 Install the relevant OpenTelemetry packages: